salmanbaset/terraform-aws-multiaccount-governance/README.md

 1. Configure `aws configure --profile securitylogging-admin`, and use `aws login --profile securitylogging-admin` to login.
 Ensure that you are logged into browser as Identity Center user created before for the DelegatedAdmin account.
 2. Navigate to the `securitylogging` directory.
-3. Create a `variables.tfvars` file based on the provided `variables.tfvars` template and fill in the required values
+3. Update the empty values in `variables.tfvars` file based on your environment.
+You can refer to the examples in the file.
 4. Initialize Terraform: `terraform init`
 5. Review the plan: `terraform plan -var-file="variables.tfvars"`
 6. Apply the configuration: `terraform apply -var-file="variables.tfvars"`.
 You will need to uncomment files one at a time in order to apply the configuration.